 The Office of Graduate Admission issues, administers, and advises on all I-20s for incoming undergraduate and graduate students

-Due to the COVID-19 pandemic, USC I-20 Processing has been unable to print and mail out I-20s in significant quantities.
-However, I-20s are still being generated daily for distribution to students.
-The Department of Homeland Security has now announced that schools will be permitted to electronically send out I-20 certificates that have been digitally signed.
+Due to the ongoing COVID-19 pandemic, the U.S. Department of Homeland Security announced that schools will be permitted to electronically send Form I-20 documents that have been digitally signed.
 International students who have been admitted, submitted their statement of intent, and paid their commitment deposit (if applicable) will now receive digital I-20s.

 Accessing Your Electronic I-20